The truth about Mud Fever in horses

 .

 Sulfur is present in tissues and is essential for healthy skin.
 It is an antiseptic, helping to kill bacteria and fungi on the skin.
-Collagen synthesis is essential to the structure of skin cells, and strongly depends on the availability of sufficient sulfur which is provided in Synovium Mudcare.
+Collagen synthesis is essential to the structure of skin cells, and strongly depends on the availability of sufficient sulfur.

 Honey has been used since ancient times for healing because it has a low pH-value; bacteria cannot survive in an acid environment.
 Honey contains small amounts of enzymes that help maintain a healthy skin and combat any irritation.

 Lanolin keeps the skin flexible and moisture proof.
-Our formula has been uniquely developed by our team of vets to provide something you can rely on.
 A nourishing ointment that every horse owner needs in their tack room!

 Marc Houtzager showjumper Synovium Horse Health